Bright young things

+The Prince of Wales and his fashionable friends, members of the Bright Young things, took part in an all-night treasure hunting, which was observed by the slum dwellers, at four o’clock – Argus-Leader, 06 Sep 1924.

 Richard Plunket Greene, Olivia Plunket Greene, David Plunket Greene, Terence Greenidge, Elizabeth Frances Russell, and Evelyn Waugh.

-The Bright Young Things, or Bright Young People, was a group of Bohemian young aristocrats and socialites in London during the 1920s.
+The Bright Young Things, or Bright Young People, was a group of bohemian young aristocrats and socialites in London during the 1920s.
 The name was given to them by the tabloid press.
 They threw flamboyant fancy dress parties, went on elaborate treasure hunts through nighttime London, and some drank heavily or used illicit drugs — all of which was enthusiastically covered by journalists such as Charles Graves and Tom Driberg.

 They inspired a number of writers, including Nancy Mitford (Highland Fling), Anthony Powell (A Dance to the Music of Time), Henry Green (Party Going), Dorothy L. Sayers (Murder Must Advertise), and the poet John Betjeman.
 Evelyn Waugh's 1930 novel Vile Bodies, adapted as the 2003 film Bright Young Things, is a satirical look at this scene.
 Cecil Beaton began his career in photography by documenting this set, of which he was a member.

 Prominent members of the group included: